noccy80/php-logpipe/README.md

 running:

     $ bin/logpipe test

+To put the transport under some serious stress by spawning several dumpers to send a barrage of data to the dumper, you can do `logpipe dump -t stress <transport>`.

 To save the log while viewing it, try using tee:

     $ bin/logpipe dump --no-ansi | tee messages.log
+    or:
+    $ bin/logpipe dump --tee messages.log

 You can also write events from the console, or from scripts: